cristiancsandoval/cristiancsandoval/README.md

 <h1> 🙋‍♂️ Hi, I’m Cristian Sandoval</h1>
-Engineer, Frontend Developer with experience working on development projects using technologies such as React JS, Gatsby, and Next Js.
-Skilled in creating websites and web applications using state management technologies such as React Query, Redux Thunk, and Zustand, while adhering to best development and programming practices.
-I stand out for my ability to efficiently solve problems and communicate effectively.
+Engineer, Frontend Developer in React with experience in creating functional and responsive web applications.
+Specialized in web page development using React based technologies such as Next JS and Gatsby JS, following best development and programming practices.
+Advanced skills in state management with Redux, React Query, and Zustand.
+Strong knowledge in HTML and styling with CSS, SASS, and Tailwind.
+Strong problem-solving and communication abilities.

 <!---
 cristiancsandoval/cristiancsandoval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.